Assimilation to a new community is often the most confounding part of a move.

 You may make mistakes.

 It is absurd.
-You’ll figure things out eventually, but your emotions are engaging in frustration that has to be worked through.
+You’ll figure things out eventually, but your emotions are caught up in frustration that needs to be worked through.

 Tweetables